Vaping Lawsuits Explained

 Settlement vs Trial

-To receive compensation, a lawsuit must be settled out of court in your favor, or a trial must rule in your favor.
+To receive compensation, a lawsuit must be settled out of court, or a trial must rule in your favor.

 There are key differences between settlements and trials.
-If you have decided to take legal action against vape companies, it is important to understand the distinction between the two.
+If you have decided to take legal action against vape companies, it is important to understand the distinction between them.

 In a settlement: